 In 2013, Mr. Levenson created Drawing New York, an organization that creates original programming for cultural institutions including, The Morgan Library and Museum, The Museum of The City of New York and The Museum of Arts and Design.

 Mr. Levenson teaches oil painting at The Art Students League.
-He is an instructor of drawing at The Morgan Library and Museum, The Museum of The City of New York, The National Arts Club and The Pastel Society of America.
+He is an instructor of drawing at The Morgan Library and Museum, The Museum of The City of New York, The National Arts Club.